Microsoft Dynamics 365 CRM for Charities

 Guide agents to successful outcomes with prescriptive on-screen advice that reflects your rules and methodology.
 With access to complete relationship detail and integrated knowledge, everyone can provide a personalised service and resolve issues faster.

 Single View of Each Supporter

-Capture all interactions and communications with your donors, sponsors and members in one place for a coherent view of each supporter.
+Capture all of your charity’s interactions and communications with your non profit donors, sponsors and members in one place for a coherent view of each supporter.
 Record any detail relevant to these relationships in one place.
 This can include membership status, donation history, purchases, service case history and communication preferences.

 Increase Fundraising Revenue

 Keep donors updated about your activities and what they are contributing towards.
-Use Dynamics 365 to increase supporter loyalty with timely personalised messages that resonate.
+Use Dynamics 365 for charities to increase supporter loyalty with timely personalised messages that resonate.

-Connect marketing automation solutions to increase awareness of your work.
+Connect marketing automation solutions to increase awareness of your work to existing and potential charity donors.
 Send email newsletters that share details of your recent activities and upcoming events, and develop personalised nurture campaigns that send a sequence of message that promote engagement.

 Managing Your Bespoke Processes